berndtjohannsen/sidebarRSS/README.md

 # sidebarRSS
-RSS audio player as chrome (only) extenion
+RSS audio player as chrome (only) extension
 This is still very much work in progress

+To test: upload all files in Chrome (chrome://extensions)